illBeRoy/connvy/README.md

 todos.update(0, { isChecked: true }); // updates the first item in the store. throws if does not exist todos.updateAllWhere(todo => !todo.isChecked, { isChecked: true }); // updates all items that match the criteria. throws if does not exist

+todo.replace(0, { title: 'my replaced todo!', isChecked: true }); // replaces the first item in the store. throws if does not exist

 todos.delete(0); // deletes the first item in the store todos.deleteAllWhere(todo => todo.isChecked) // deletes all items that match the criteria